cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Date and Time {#datetimesect}

+Protocols using tag values 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.

 Tag value 0 is for date/time strings that follow the standard format described in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}.